Minor’s Counsel in Sacramento

 Providing Compassionate Representation for Minors

-In any type of family law case, a child’s best interests should be the highest priority.
+In any type of divorce or family law case, a child’s best interests should be the highest priority.
 Too often, children are overlooked as parents and other adults in the family argue and dispute with each other.
 In these situations, California allows the child to have legal representation from a private attorney known as minor’s counsel.